-Finally, these are the 4 methods to set up a VPN for smart TVs in 2020:
+Finally, we present to you the 4 best methods and workarounds to set up a VPN on smart TVs in 2021:

-- Method #1: Install a VPN on Your Router
+- Method #1: Set Up a VPN on Smart TV By Installing a VPN on Your Router

-- Method #2: Share a VPN Connection From Your Computer
+- Method #2: Set Up a VPN on Smart TV BY Sharing a VPN Connection From Your Computer

-- Method #3: Use a Dedicated Media Streaming Device
+- Method #3: Set Up a VPN on Smart TV By Using a Dedicated Media Streaming Device

-- Method #4: Cast Media From Other Devices
+- Method #4: Set Up a VPN on Smart TV By Casting Media From Other Devices

-Method #1: Install a VPN on Your Router
+Method #1: Set Up a VPN on Smart TV By Installing a VPN on Your Router

-Good to Know: Installing a VPN on a router isn’t the easiest process, but it’s by far the most effective one.
-Once you set everything up, you can continue using your smart TV without any alteration of your usual workflow.
+Installing a VPN on a router isn’t the easiest process, but it’s by far the most effective one.
+Once you set everything up, you can continue using your smart TV without altering your usual workflow.

-This process starts by picking a VPN that supports different kinds of routers.
-Based on our experience, you won't find a better option than ExpressVPN.
+This process starts by picking a VPN that supports a broad range of routers.
+Based on our tests, you won't find a better option than ExpressVPN.
 This one comes with the OpenVPN protocol, making it perfectly suitable for routers.
-You get more than 3,000 servers, ultra-fast speeds, and ExpressVPN also unblocks a range of streaming services, including Netflix, Hulu, Disney Plus, HBO NOW/GO, BBC iPlayer, and plenty more.
+You get more than 3,000 servers, ultra-fast speeds, and ExpressVPN also unblocks a range of streaming services, including Netflix, Hulu, Disney Plus, HBO Max, BBC iPlayer, and more.

 Finally, once you get your VPN subscription and have a VPN-compatible router at hand, it's time to combine these two.
 To learn all there is to know about this procedure, we offer your our recently updated guide on how to set up a VPN on a router - with a special emphasis on DD-WRT routers.

-Method #2: Share a VPN Connection From Your Computer
+Method #2: Set Up a VPN on Smart TV By Sharing a VPN Connection From Your Computer

-Good to Know: This method works on Windows and macOS computers.
+This method works on Windows and macOS computers.
 However, keep in mind that you need to have an active VPN connection before sharing your Internet connection.
-So, here’s how to set up a VPN on Windows, as well as how to set up a VPN on a Mac (pay attention to the second installation method described there).
+So, here’s how to set up a VPN on Windows, as well as how to set up a VPN on macOS (pay attention to the second installation method described there).